Ally (film): Production

 Bong Joon Ho's first experience producing animation came when he made a stop-motion animated short film, Looking For Paradise, during his university days with the Yellow Door film club as explored in the documentary film Yellow Door: '90s Lo-fi Film Club.
 Bong, after having previously made all live-action films, had since expressed a desire to revisit animation, making this project a meaningful return to the medium.

-Bong began writing the screenplay in 2018 and completed it in early 2021.
+The film was announced in 2018, after the completion of Bong's critically-acclaimed film Parasite.
+Bong and Jason Yu began co-writing the screenplay this year and completed it in early 2021.
 Seo Woo-sik, producer of Bong's Mother and Okja, stated Bong sketched storyboards for the animation process in his hotel room.
 Inspired by Claire Nouvian's novel The Deep: The Extraordinary Creatures of the Abyss, Bong describes the film as exploring the connection between deep-sea creatures and humans.

-It was reported that the film would receive a $52–60 million budget, making it the most expensive South Korean film to date.
 Werner Herzog will be part of the voice cast in the film.
-According to Bong, the film has entered production and was "halfway done" as of March 2025; he expects it to be released in 2027.
-On March 21, 2025, The Chosun Ilbo reported that the film's current title is The Valley and it is scheduled for a 2027 international release.
-On March 23, 2025, John Carpenter was set to compose the film's score.
+Alex Jayne Go, Ayo Edebiri, Bradley Cooper, Dave Bautista, Finn Wolfhard, and Rachel House were also announced in May 2026.

+In an Arena Homme + interview on March 20, 2025, Bong said that The Valley was the film's working title.
+In April 2026, Deadline Hollywood reported the film would be titled Ally, featuring a piglet squid named "Ally" as the main character.

+Animation

+The film will be handled by DNEG.

+Music

+Marco Beltrami was announced as the film's composer in April 2026, after previously working with Bong on Snowpiercer (2013).

+Release

+The film is set for a 2027 international release.
+Pathé will directly distribute in France, the Benelux, Switzerland and West Africa.
+The company also handled international sales outside China, Hong Kong, Taiwan and Japan, where Penture Invest sold rights to other distributors, as well as South Korea, Turkey, Indonesia and Vietnam, where CJ Entertainment will directly release the film.
+In April 2026, Neon, which previously distributed Bong's 2019 film Parasite, acquired North American distribution rights to Ally.